2019 One Design and Junior General Sailing Instructions

 a) When fewer than six (6) races have been completed, a boat’s series score will be the total of her race scores.
 This modifies Rule A2.

 b) A boat that did not start, did not finish, retired, or was disqualified shall be scored points for the finishing place one more than the number of boats competing in that race.
+Where ability grouped fleets are used the number of boats will pertain to the number of boats in the specific group.
 This modifies Rule A4.2.

 16.3 The Scoring System for Series Results is the “High-Point Percentage Scoring System” as described by US Sailing.